2018 Japan Photo Tour with Mark Hemmings

 PHOTO TOUR/WORKSHOP LOCATIONS – Tokyo, Nagano, Tsumago, and Kyoto

-UPDATE AS OF MARCH 14: There are three spaces remaining for this photo tour
+UPDATE AS OF APRIL 21: There are two spaces remaining for this photo tour

 International travel photographer and workshop teacher Mark Hemmings is ready for his annual one week Japan photography workshop and tour, scheduled for February 12 to February 18, 2018.
 We will also be photographing the world famous Japanese Snow Monkeys in Nagano.